jens-ox/cll/README.md

 All that's left to do is to use some component, like the fancy button in our case, and consume the theme where necessary:

 ![MUI](./.github/screenshots/mui.jpeg)

+## Level 7: Icon Library

+> **Note**
+>
+> Summary: TypeScript, tsup, svgr

+In this level, we want to export our existing SVG icons as an icon library.
+We will be using [`bare-ts-tooling`](#level-3-bare-bones-typescript-with-tooling) as a base layer, but can remove everything related to ESLint, as we are only going to deal with SVG source files.

+There are different approaches to bundling icons as a library - for example, you can manually create a bundle directly from SVG files by writing a custom parser, or you could directly bundle the SVG files and embed them properly at runtime.

+We want to expose clean ES Modules that are nicely tree-shakable, so we are going to convert the SVG icons to React components.

+### Converting SVG to TSX

+As will all other libraries, we want to expose an ES Module with TypeScript declarations alongside it.
+If we would be creating a vanilla JS library, we could directly convert the SVGs into JS without any JS-TS transpiling.

+We are going to use [`svgr`](https://react-svgr.com/) to convert SVG to TSX:

+1. Install the SVGR cli: `pnpm add -D @svgr/cli`
+2. Place all your SVGs in one folder, e.g. `src/icons`.
+3. Create a script in your `package.json` that uses `svgr` to convert the icons to TSX:
+    ```json
+    {
+      "scripts": {
+        "svgr": "svgr --typescript --out-dir tsx src/icons"
+      }
+    }
+    ```
+4. Adjust the `tsup.config.ts` to ingest the `svgr` output:
+    ```ts
+    import { defineConfig } from 'tsup'

+    export default defineConfig({
+      entry: ['tsx/index.ts'],
+      target: 'esnext',
+      format: 'esm',
+      dts: true,
+      sourcemap: true,
+      minify: false
+    })
+    ```
+5. In `tsconfig.json`, change `moduleResolution` to `node`, as `svgr` doesn't use file extensions in the generated TSX.
+6. Add `tsx` (the `svgr` output directory) to your `.gitignore`.
+7. Add a `clean` script to your `package.json`:
+    ```json
+    {
+      "scripts": {
+        "clean": "rm -rf tsx && rm -rf dist"
+      }
+    }
+    ```
+8. Cable all scripts together into a `build` script:
+    ```json
+    {
+      "scripts": {
+        "build": "pnpm clean && pnpm svgr && tsup"
+      }
+    }
+    ```

+Running `pnpm build` should now

+- remove old build files,
+- generate TSX based on the SVG files in `src/icons`, and
+- convert the generated TSX into a nice bundle.

+That's it!

 ## Appendix